gliu2k/SAP-Datasphere/DataBuilder/Model.md

 > Remote tables are the virtual as in SDA(HANA) or the “link” as in Azure Fabric, which map to the physical objects locating in the remote system.
 > The object and its data are stored in the remote system, which is on-premise S/4HANA in this case.
 It also means that you can get the real-time data.
 However, the performance can be slow if the source system is on-premise and target system is on-cloud.
 (It is slow even when both systems are on-premise in SDA).
 >
-> You can replicate the data into the snapshot and do realtime (See section **Integration**).
+> You can replicate all the data into the snapshot or do realtime replication if the datasource is supported(See section **Integration**).

 - **Remote Table vs Local Table (Using Replication Flow)**

 > [!NOTE]
 > The details can be found in [SAP Help](https://help.sap.com/docs/SUPPORT_CONTENT/datasphere/4723641935.html)

 > [!IMPORTANT]
 > **All** the CDSViews(and ABAP tables/views) in S/4HANA can be used(mapped) as the remote tables in Datasphere.
-They don't have to have the **Analytics.dataExtraction.enabled** setting.
-They are the real-time data.
-And when you have an enhancement, it is easier to expose the new added fields (I suggest to copy the standard SAP CDSViews to Z-CDSViews.).
-And you can replicate the data, the snapshot, into Datasphere.
+They don't have to have the **Analytics.dataExtraction.enabled** setting except for the realtime replication.
+And when you get an enhancement requirement, it is easier to expose the new added fields in the CDSViews and don't need to add these fields into the local table as well.
->
-> However, only the data in the CDS Views with **Analytics.dataExtraction.enabled** can be loaded into Datasphere via the **Flow**.
-See **Flow** section.
-When you want to add and expose new fields in the datasource CDSViews, you need to add these fields in the local table as well.

 ## 1.2.
 Import Entities (from BW)